What is family violence?

 - sharing sexual images or content about their partner without consent

-- engaging in unwanted sexual contact with their partner
+- raping their partner or engaging in other unwanted sexual contact

 - forcing their partner to become pregnant or sabotaging their partner’s contraception.